 T0 (T plus zero): There is no evidence of a primary tumor.

-T1: The size of the tumor is 5 centimeters (cm) or smaller.
+T1: The tumor is 5 centimeters (cm) or smaller.

-T2: The size of the tumor is larger than 5 cm.
+T2: The tumor is larger than 5 cm but not larger than 10 cm.

 N0 (N plus zero): The cancer has not spread to regional lymph nodes.